Neonic-Pheonix/BigBrain/README.md

-# Screen To Text
+# BIG BRAIN

-This is a tool for getting the text string out of a snippet from the screen.
+This is a tool for quick extraction of text out of a snippet from the screen.
-It utilises the PyTesseract module to extract the text out of the screen snippet that the user takes using the snipping tool.
+It utilises the Azure Cognitive Services (Computer Vision) to extract the text out of the screen snippet that the user takes using the snipping tool.
+The app requires Internet connection to communicate with the Computer Vision API.
 The text is copied to the clipboard for quick and easy access.
 For a quick start of the programme, you can create a shortcut-key combination in the properties of the application file.